Nhial Deng Nhial: Education

-Nhial Deng Nhial completed his early education at Comboni College in Khartoum, Sudan.
+Nhial completed his early education at Comboni College in Khartoum, Sudan.
 He then entered the University of Khartoum to study law.
-He graduated in the early 1980s with the degree of Bachelor of Laws (LLB), and earned a Master of Laws degree LLM from the University of Dundee in the UK in 2008.
+He graduated in the early 1980s with a Bachelor of Laws and earned a Master of Laws from the University of Dundee in the United Kingdom in 2008.
 He is fluent in both English and Arabic.
-There are South Sudanese media reports, yet unconfirmed, that following the conclusion of the Naivasha Agreement, Nhial Deng Nhial was slated to become the Sudanese Foreign Minister in the Government of National Unity.
-However following the death of Dr. John Garang in a plane crash in July 2005, Mr. Nhial refused entreaties to serve in Khartoum and opted to work in the nascent Government of South Sudan (GOSS).
+There are South Sudanese media reports, yet unconfirmed, that following the conclusion of the Naivasha Agreement, Nhial was slated to become the Sudanese Foreign Minister in the Government of National Unity.
+However following the death of John Garang in a plane crash in July 2005, Nhial refused entreaties to serve in Khartoum and opted to work in the nascent Government of South Sudan (GOSS).

+Nhial Deng Nhial declared his suspension of membership in the SPLM and the establishment of the South Sudan Salvation Movement (SSSM) on October 15, 2025.
+He declared that the new Movement is a tool to reform the SPLM and return it to its original vision.

 Role in the government of Southern Sudan

-Nhial Deng Nhial was appointed Minister of Regional Affairs in the Southern Sudanese cabinet in 2005 by President Salva Kiir.
+Nhial was appointed Minister of Regional Affairs in the Southern Sudanese cabinet in 2005 by President Salva Kiir.
 He however abruptly resigned from the cabinet less than six months later.
 There has been speculation as to what led to that resignation, with no clear reason being fronted.

-In 2004, rumors soared across Southern Sudan that John Garang was planning to dismiss Salva Kiir as his deputy and replace him with Nhial Deng Nhial.
-However, at a meeting of SPLA top brass held in Rumbek, in December 2004, one month before the signing of the CPA, Dr. Garang made it clear that those speculations were just that; only speculations, without any basis for truth.
+In 2004, rumors soared across Southern Sudan that John Garang was planning to dismiss Salva Kiir as his deputy and replace him with Nhial.
+However, at a meeting of SPLA top brass held in Rumbek, in December 2004, one month before the signing of the CPA, Garang made it clear that those speculations were just that; only speculations, without any basis for truth.

-In December 2008, Nhial Deng Nhial was appointed Minister of SPLA and Veterans Affairs by the then President of Southern Sudan, Salva Kiir, replacing General Dominic Dim Deng who died in a plane crash on 2 May 2008.
+In December 2008, Nhial was appointed Minister of SPLA and Veterans Affairs by President Salva Kiir, replacing Dominic Dim Deng who died in a plane crash on 2 May 2008.
 He returned to the South Sudanese cabinet with the military rank of Lieutenant General in the SPLA.
 Following the independence of South Sudan on 9 July 2011, Nhial Deng Nhial was appointed Caretaker Minister of Defense of the Republic of South Sudan.
-On 26 August 2011, President Salva Kiir Mayardit unveiled his long-awaited cabinet with Mr. Nhial Deng Nhial appointed as the Minister of Foreign Affairs and International Cooperation of the Republic of South Sudan.
+On 26 August 2011, President Salva Kiir Mayardit unveiled his long-awaited cabinet with Nhial appointed as the minister of foreign affairs and international cooperation of the Republic of South Sudan.

-In 2020, President Salva Kiir appointed Nhial Deng Nhial as minister of presidential affairs in the Revitalized government of national unity.
+In 2020, President Salva Kiir appointed Nhial as minister of presidential affairs in the revitalized government of national unity.

 He is a member of the SPLM's highest organ, the Political Bureau, and served as the leader of the SPLM delegation in Naivasha peace talks.